-Promoting peace, nonviolence and equality through artistic reflections of the life, work and legacy of Mahatma Gandhi.
+Promoting peace, equality and nonviolence through artistic reflections of the life, work and legacy of Mahatma Gandhi

 Borderless Gandhi is an organisation working to promote Mahatma Gandhi’s teachings, values and philosophies through the means of art and social media.
-Borderless Gandhi was founded by Nilesh Makwana and Lene Makwana, and with them they have a team of volunteers and supporters.
+Borderless Gandhi was founded by Nilesh and Lene Makwana, who are supported by a team of volunteers and organisations.

-Nilesh Makwana, an Indian immigrant and Lene Makwana, a Norwegian immigrant, both founded Borderless Gandhi in 2014 to promote the ideology of peace, equality and nonviolence of Mahatma Gandhi.
-Perth is the rst location of Borderless Gandhi, and was chosen as a natural launch location based on the city’s multicultural and peaceful environment.
-Borderless Gandhi was established in 2014, and the work on organising an exhibition promoting Mahatma Gandhi’s values; peace, nonviolence and equality started right away.
+Nilesh Makwana, an Indian immigrant, and Lene Makwana, a Norwegian immigrant, founded Borderless Gandhi in 2014 to promote Mahatma Gandhi's ideology of peace, equality and nonviolence.
+Perth was chosen as the natural launch site for Borderless Gandhi, based on the city’s multicultural population and peaceful environment.
+From that time, Borderless Gandhi has continued to work on organising exhibitions and events promoting Mahatma Gandhi’s values of peace, nonviolence and equality.

-2015 marked the launch of the organisation, and every year there has been focus on 2nd October; Mahatma Gandhi’s birthday and also the International Day of Nonviolence by United Nations.
+2015 marked the official launch of the organisation, and every year since then there has been a focus on 2nd October, Mahatma Gandhi’s birthday and the United Nations International Day of Nonviolence.

 Previous Events and Exhibitions

-The message of peace, nonviolence and equality must always be remembered and the values will inspire to make this world a better place to live..
+The message of peace, equality and nonviolence must always be remembered and the values will inspire to make this world a better place to live.

 The Borderless Gandhi project is aiming towards a series of events and exhibitions where Mahatma Gandhi is portrayed as a global icon of equality, nonviolence and peace.
-Gandhi and his work will be promoted through artistic reflections of his life, work and legacy, and in true spirit with Gandhi’s values and philosophies, the initiative is not tied to a certain country, community or religion.
+Gandhi and his work will be promoted through artistic reflections of his life, work and legacy.
+The initiative is not tied to any particular country, community or religion.

-Nilesh and Lene had the pleasure of meeting the director of the Sabarmati Ashram.
-Mahatma Gandhi resided at the ashram through the 1920’s and is also the place where he was based when he led the Salt March on 12th March 1930
+Nilesh and Lene had the pleasure of meeting the director of the Sabarmati Ashram where Mahatma Gandhi lived through the 1920s.
+This is also the place where he was based when he led the Salt March on 12th March 1930.